The Ames Background Interstellar Medium Spectral Catalog

 Complementary Data

 The spectroscopic data are augmented with statistical representations for E(B-V), IRAS100 μm emission, and the dust temperature as retrieved from the Galactic Dust Reddening and Extinction service at IPAC.
 This information is for a region covering 5 degrees on the sky.
 Here, the values at the reference pixel (RefPixel) are used.
 In addition, WISE 12 micron measurements are included, where the 430 8,000x8,000-pixel 'cleaned' tiles covering the entire sky were obtained and the 12 μm flux and standard error are computed over a 3-pixel circular aperture.
-These data can been downloaded separately in IPAC table format using the link below and also includes parameters derived directly from the spectra by Boersma+ (2024; arXiv:2409.12324).
+These data can been downloaded separately in IPAC table format using the link below and also includes parameters derived directly from the spectra by Boersma+ (2024; 10.3847/1538-4357/ad7d08).

 download complementary data [2.45 MB]